mahedee/articles/microservices/Implementation_of_CQRS_pattern_in_a_asp.net_web_application_using_mongodb_and_sqlServer.md

   A database named BooksDb is created.
 If the database does exist, its connection is opened for transactions.

- now create a new collection named "Bookss" for BookDb paste the command:
+ now create a new collection named "Bookss" for BooksDb paste the command:
  ```cmd
  db.createCollection('Bookss')